zeenix/json-vs-bin/README.md

 #### HashMap-based Data

 - Bitcode is the fastest, ~1.8x faster than JSON for big payloads.
-- Bincode shows ~1.6x performance advantage over JSON.
+- Bincode and Postcard show ~1.6x performance advantage over JSON.
 - D-Bus, BSON, and CBOR are actually slower than JSON for HashMap data.

 #### Vector-based Data

-- Bincode and Bitcode are dramatically faster (8-15x faster for big payloads).
+- Bitcode, Bincode, and Postcard are dramatically faster (7-10x faster for big payloads).
-- For small vector payloads, binary formats are 15x faster than JSON.
+- For small vector payloads, these binary formats are 13-15x faster than JSON.
 - D-Bus outperforms JSON for vector data.

 ### Size